-TPQ SPRING 2016
+TPQ SPRING 2017

 Turkish Policy Quarterly (TPQ) is an Istanbul-based foreign policy journal aiming to foster original thinking and constructive debates on Turkey and its neighborhood.
 The journal has been published since 2002.
 TPQ is independent and non-profit, with a track record of including diverse and inter-disciplinary perspectives and encouraging critical opinions on every topic it covers.
 All the content, articles and information can be accessed at TPQ’s website (www.turkishpolicy.com).
 TPQ is also indexed and abstracted by EBSCO and Thomson Reuters’s Emerging Sources Citation Index (ESCI).

 All submissions are subject to TPQ’s editorial policy and should follow TPQ’s style guide which can be obtained from http://turkishpolicy.com/guide-for-contributors.
 Papers submitted must be between 2000-3500 words and should include a 100-120 word abstract.
 It is highly recommended that non-native English speakers have their articles proofread before submission.
 Honorarium is not provided to the authors.